 Nazi Germany’s top diplomat in Nanking was so shocked that he urged Adolf Hitler to persuade the Japanese government to stop the murders.

 Several Americans in Nanking risked their lives to protect as many Chinese as they could, take photographs, interview witnesses, and tell their story to the American people.

-When they learned of these atrocities, many Americans became so angry, they organized a boycott of Japanese goods, and persuaded our government to stop selling oil to Japan until it ended its brutal occupation of China and Vietnam.??
-Japan refused.?
-It instead attacked us without warning.
+When they learned of these atrocities, many Americans became so angry, they organized a boycott of Japanese goods, and persuaded our government to stop selling oil to Japan until it ended its brutal occupation of China.

-Why don?t our media, schools, and colleges tell only half the story???
-Why do they remind us that we dropped atomic bombs on Japan, but never explain what the Japanese did in China and why those bombs were needed to stop them?
+Why don’t our media, schools, and colleges tell this part of the story?
+Why do they only remind us that we dropped atomic bombs on Japan, without explaining what the Japanese did in China and how America was the only country in the world trying to stop them?

 Is it because the Communist Regime in Russia waged a continuous psychological war against us since the 1920’s???
 Is it because the Russians intensified that psychological war during the ?Cold War? of the 1950?s and 1960?s.